Everybody likes to be an exception to the rule. No exceptions.

 Wisdom will never be enough.
 We must add to it obedience.

-Question: How have you seen “small things” add up to big negatives—or big positives—in life?
-Please leave a comment.
+Tell me what you think: How have you seen “small things” add up to big negatives—or big positives—in life?
+To leave a comment, just click here.

 Adapted from Wayne Stiles, “Unwise Cracks,” Insights (September 2005): 1-2.
 Copyright © 2005, Insight for Living.
 All rights reserved worldwide.
 Used by permission.